-This locale is associated with your ij or dblook session.
-This locale determines the localized display format for numbers, dates, times, and timestamps.
+This locale is associated with your session, when using Derby tools such as ij or dblook.
+This locale determines the language of messages, as well as the localized display format for numbers, dates, times, and timestamps.
+You can use the derby.ui.locale property to specify the session locale that should be used.

-Database territory
+Database locale

-To specify a database territory, use the territory attribute on the URL connection when creating the database.
+To specify a database locale, use the territory=II_CC attribute on the URL connection when creating the database.

-Note: You cannot modify a database's territory after the database has been created.
+Note: You cannot modify a database's locale after the database has been created.

-For information about database territories, see the Internationalization appendix in the Derby Developer's Guide.
+For information about database locales, see "Localizing Derby" in the Derby Developer's Guide.